 From the existing amphitheater, a path of crushed oyster shells leads you from the coastal forest environment through dune grasses to a secluded grove.
 As you walk, read the lyrics of a Chinook praise song that was recited at this site on November 18, 2005, the 200th anniversary of Lewis and Clark’s arrival.

-Along one of several trails at the site, learn about Lewis and Clark’s

-    4,133-mile journey from St. Louis to the Pacific in their own words.

-    Read text from their journals inscribed in a boardwalk that leads from

-    an existing amphitheater to Waikiki Beach.
+Along one of several trails at the site, learn about Lewis and Clark’s 4,133-mile journey from St. Louis to the Pacific in their own words.
+Read text from their journals inscribed in a boardwalk that leads from an existing amphitheater to Waikiki Beach.

-    Near a viewing platform overlooking Baker Bay, you’ll find a massive,

-    fully functional fish-cleaning table formed from a single polished block

-    of native basalt.
-A Chinook origin legend inscribed in the surface of

-    the table tells the story of the interdependence of the Chinook people

-    and the Columbia River’s salmon.
+Cut from a single polished block of native basalt, this artistic fish-cleaning table is inscribed with a Chinook origin legend that tells the story of the interdependence of the Chinook people and the Columbia River’s salmon.

-    On the bay side of Cape Disappointment, a simple, curved viewing

-    platform offers an unobstructed view of the surroundings.
-As you take in

-    the view of Baker Bay and the restored coastal landscape, read text from

-    Lewis and Clark’s journals etched into the surface of the platform, and

-    imagine how they felt upon finally arriving at their destination.
+A simple, curved viewing platform offers an unobstructed view of Baker Bay and its surroundings.
+Text from the Lewis and Clark journals etched into the surface of the platform evokes the scene and moment they finally arrived at their destination.